BeepBoopRun/assignment5/README.md

 - **Git log** can be used to track project's progression through time, which can be useful to find important changes in previous versions.

-- Commits should alawys have identifiable messages, to make understandable at a glance.
+- Commits should alawys have identifiable messages, to make them understandable at a glance.

 - One has to keep in mind to always commit when working on a project from different devices, as not doing so can result in a merge conflict.